akaaja2/akaaja2/README.md

 - 👋 Hi, I’m Al, @akaaja2
-Building with claude
+Building with claude and codex
-- 💞️ I’m looking to collaborate on economic model visualizations
+- 💞️ I’m looking to collaborate on economic model visualizations and world models

-Project ideas:
-• Personal inflation mapper
-• Macroeconomic Energy current (pun intended) account tracker
-• MONIAC (Financephalograph) emulators

 <!---
 akaaja2/akaaja2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.